 If you’d like to enjoy this non-alcoholic raspberry mojito without any processed sugar, you can instead make a simple syrup using coconut sugar or turbinado sugar or just plain ol’ honey to sweeten your drink.
 All will be delicious and clean.

 - 3-4 fresh raspberries, plus more for garnish

 - 2 tbsp. simple syrup (see directions below for how to make a simple syrup)

-- ¼ cup cran-raspberry juice (or just raspberry juice if you can find it)
+- ¼ cup raspberry juice (or can use cran-raspberry juice)